Fisher Information Measures under Lattice Combined Paul Trap: The Model

-where $a$ defines the underlying spatial periodicity of the optical lattice. $\kappa$ controls the shape of the potential and $\omega$, the harmonic trap vibrational frequency. $\kappa$ and $\omega$ are independently tunable parameters that influence the trap curvature and the lattice depth, respectively.
-These variables capture the transition between regimes of weak and strong harmonic confinement within the Paul trap-lattice system.
-In the weak confinement regime, the system deviates from the harmonic limit to higher-order lattice terms, leading to delocalization.
-Weak confinement introduces non-harmonic effects (anharmonicity), allowing the ion's wavefunction to extend over multiple lattice sites, which influences the energy spectrum and the spatial coherence of the ion.
-In the regime of strong confinement, the ion remains tightly localized to a single lattice site.
-This strong localization simplifies the theoretical treatment of the ion's behaviour for validation of the harmonic truncation to a potential well for analytical tractability and experimental relevance~\cite{david2018single,gangloff2015velocity,koch2023quantum}.
+where \( a \) defines the spatial periodicity of the optical lattice.
+The parameter \( \omega \) denotes the secular vibrational frequency of the Paul trap. \( \kappa \) controls the relative contribution of the optical lattice to the overall potential.

+The interplay between \( \omega \) and \( \kappa \) captures the transition between weak and strong confinement regimes in the Paul trap–lattice system.
+In the weak-confinement regime, higher-order lattice terms dominates.
+This higher order leads to deviations from harmonic behavior and allows the ion wavefunction to extend over multiple lattice sites.
+These anharmonic effects influence both the energy spectrum and spatial coherence.
+On the other hand, under strong confinement, the ion remains tightly localized near a single lattice minimum, simplifying the theoretical description and enabling controlled analytical treatment relevant to experiments~\cite{david2018single,gangloff2015velocity,koch2023quantum}.

-We consider the strong confinement limit, with the ion's motion restricted to small displacements around the trap center, $ x \ll a$, (local minimum).
-The sinusoidal term in Eq.~\ref{eq01} varies slowly and may be expanded in a Taylor series up to the second order as
+We therefore consider the strong-confinement limit, where the ion motion is restricted to small displacements about the trap center, $x \ll a $, corresponding to a local minimum of the lattice potential.
+In this regime, the sinusoidal term in Eq.~\ref{Eq01} varies slowly and can be expanded in a Taylor series about $x=0$ as $\cos\!\left(2\pi x/a\right) = 1 - 1/2(2\pi x/a)^2 + \mathcal{O}\!\left(x^4\right)$.
+We retain the terms up to second order in $x$, the potential reduces to:

-where $a$ is the optical lattice period and $m$ is the mass of the ion.
-The constant term $\lambda = m \omega^2a^2 / 2\pi^2$ shifts the potential baseline without affecting the dynamics. $\lambda$ represents the zero-point offset of the harmonic Paul trap-lattice potential contribution term.
-The second-order expansion isolates the leading-order restoring force, giving an effective harmonic potential that is characterized by the curvature $\omega_{\mathrm{eff}} = \sqrt{\omega^2 (1 - \kappa)}$, where $\kappa<1$.
-In the limit $\kappa \to 0$, the effective curvature approaches the harmonic frequency, $\omega_{\mathrm{eff}} \to \omega$, because the lattice can no longer softens the trap.
-On the other hand, $\kappa \to 1$, the curvature disappears, leaving a flat potential well and a trap with zero curvature that cannot sustain harmonic motion.

-As seen in Fig.~\ref{fig:potmodel}, the tunable parameters $\kappa$ and $\omega$ jointly determine the curvature and depth of the effective trapping potential.
-Increasing $\omega$ scales the curvature upward, leading to a stronger confinement and well-localized motion.
-Increasing $\kappa$ weakens the curvature, softening the confinement.
-The limit $\kappa \to 1$ corresponds to a transition from the strong Paul-trap regime to a weaker, flattened effective potential where the harmonic contribution becomes less dominant.